-- Be a California resident or AB540 eligible - Attend a Cal Grant participating California college or university. - Have family income and assets below the ceilings. - Not have a bachelor's or professional degree before receiving a Cal Grant. - Not be incarcerated.
+- Be a California resident or AB540 eligible - Attend a Cal Grant participating California college or university. - Have family income and assets below the ceilings. - Not have a bachelor's or professional degree before receiving a Cal Grant. - Not be incarcerated. - New Cal Grant recipients must submit certification of their high school graduation and confirm their college of attendance to CSAC.

-Deadlines Dates: Entitlement Grants
+Deadline Dates: Entitlement Grants

-March 2, 2018 - Primary Deadline
+March 2, 2020 - Primary Deadline

-September 2, 2018 - Second Deadline for community college applicants for Competitive Grants (except for AB540 students), but we highly recommend that applicants meet the March 2nd deadline when more funding is available.
+September 2, 2020 - Second Deadline for community college applicants for Competitive Grants (except for AB540 students), but we highly recommend that applicants meet the March 2nd deadline when more funding is available.